idkbruh31/gcc-windows-oneclick-installer/README.md

 - Installs Scoop if its not present
 - Installs GCC (MinGW-w64)
 - Installs 7Zip
-- Adds Scoop shims to ur user path
+- Adds Scoop  to ur user path

 ## Known bugs
 Sometimes it prints: